Friday, September 27, 2019

 Both "Flight to Mars" and "Radar Men from the Moon" used the space suits from George Pal's "Destination Moon" with slight changes.
 The suits would also appear in 1953's "Abbott and Costello Go to Mars" and 1959's "Have Rocket Will Travel" with the Three Stooges.

-Below "Cody" and "Ted" in their rocket ship after landing back on the moon.
-The mission is to get one of "Retik's" ray guns to duplicate.
+"Cody" and "Ted" in take the rocket ship back on the moon.
+The mission is to get one of "Retik's" ray guns to duplicate, leading to "Commander Cody" now being prepared for all out war.

 Below the entire crew heads in the rocket ship to attack "Krog's" base.